-The last Decennial Census<2> was in 2010, giving Mosses a population of 1,029 people.
+The last Decennial Census<2> was in 2010, which gave Mosses a population of 1,029 people.

 The town of Mosses is located in Lowndes County.
-The 2010 Census gave Lowndes County a population of 11,299 people.
+The 2010 Census gave Lowndes County; a population of 11,299 people.
 This means that Mosses had 9.11% of the county's total population, making it Lowndes' 2nd most populous community.

 At the same time, Alabama had a population of 4,779,736 people, meaning that Mosses had 0.02% of the total population of Alabama - making it the state's 251st most populous community.

-The 2010 Census shows that the sample polygon for Mosses has a total area of 4.78 square miles [12.4 km²].
+The 2010 Census shows that the sampling area for Mosses has a total area of 4.78 square miles [12.4 km²].
 Of this total, a small amount of the area is covered by water (0.04 square miles [0.1 km²]).

 Lowndes County has a land area of 715 square miles [1,854.2 km²].
 At 4.74 square miles [12.3 km²], Mosses has 0.66% of the county's total land area.

-Not only does the sampling area define boundaries, it also has a GPS location (latitude & longitude) that indicates a point within the sampling area (usually at the center of the polygon).
+- Not only does the sampling area define boundaries, it also has a GPS location (latitude & longitude) that indicates a point within the sampling area (usually the center of the polygon, known as the centroid).
 At the time of the 2010 Census, the sampling area was located at:

-Lon: -86° 40' 38" (or -86.68°)
+- Lon: -86° 40' 45" (or -86.68°)

-More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).
+- More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Housing Units ...